Varghesemela/tsm2x-imp/README.md

 We have implemented the kernels as templates, with the parameters `t1`, `t2`, and `t3` as template variables [1].
 The program will select an optimal kernel depending on the size of the input matrices.
-This repository currently provides a set of optimal kernels for the Nvidia V100 GPU only.

 Instructions:
 -------------